zoebisch/zoebisch.github.io/_posts/2017-08-08-the_weird_and_precise_world_of_sql.markdown

 SELECT * FROM  projects
 JOIN pledges ON projects.id = pledges.project_id
-GROUP BY projects.category;
 ```

 In the spirit of not giving away the lab answer, I will leave it at that.
 I will however leave you with some final thoughts:
-You can do interesting things on your selectors (so long as the information has been properly JOINed and GROUPed BY statements.
+You can do interesting things on your selectors (so long as the information has been properly JOINed and GROUPed BY

 ```
 SELECT pledges.amount - projects.funding_goal FROM  projects
 JOIN pledges ON projects.id = pledges.project_id
 GROUP BY projects.funding_goal;
 ```

 Here you can see a mathematical operation on two different columns from two different tables that have been properly joined and grouped!
 You add this as *if it were one item to be selected*.
 So you just separate with a comma after the operation:

 ```
 SELECT pledges.amount - projects.funding_goal, projects.category FROM  projects
 JOIN pledges ON projects.id = pledges.project_id
 GROUP BY projects.funding_goal;
 ```

 So if you are a little stuck, these pointers may come in handy!